-- The SSL/TLS configuration variables common to all of your applications can be placed here-see "Securing IIOP Communications with SSL/TLS" on page 144 for details of the SSL/TLS configuration. - 2.
-Make sure that the orb_plugins variable in this configuration scope includes both the iiop tls and the qsp plug-ins in the order shown. - 3.
-Make sure that the binding:client_binding_list variable includes bindings with the csi interceptor.
+- The SSL/TLS configuration variables common to all of your applications can be placed here-see "Securing HOP Communications with SSL/TLS" on page 66 for details of the SSL/TLS configuration. - 2.
+Make sure that the orb_plugins variable in this configuration scope includes both the iiop tls and the gsp plug-ins in the order shown. - 3.
+Make sure that the binding:client binding list variable includes bindings with the csi interceptor.
 Your can use the value of the binding:client binding list shown here. - 4.
-Make sure that the binding:server_binding_list variable includes bindings with both the CSI and GSP interceptors.
-Your can use the value of the binding:server binding list shown here. - The SSL/TLS configuration variables specific to the CORBA client can be placed here-see "Securing IIOP Communications with SSL/TLS" on page 144.

-- 6. This configuration setting specifies that the client supports sending username/password authentication data to a server. - 7.
-The next three lines specify that the client uses the CSI principal sponsor to obtain the user's authentication data.
+Make sure that the binding:server binding list variable includes bindings with both the CSI and GSP interceptors.
+Your can use the value of the binding:server binding list Shown here. - 5.
+The SSL/TLS configuration variables specific to the CORBA client can be placed here-see "Securing HOP Communications with SSL/TLS" on page 66. - 6.
+This configuration setting specifies that the client supports sending username/password authentication data to a server. - The next three lines specify that the client uses the CSI principal sponsor to obtain the user's authentication data.
 With the configuration as shown, the user would be prompted to enter the username and password when the client application starts up.